5 Tips to style and organize your entryway

 Today, I am going to share with you some ideas about how you can make your entryway feel absolutely organized and perfect as you walk in the door.
-This is something that I work on at home a lot, by removing unwanted objects and organizing clutter.
-I love it when I enter a space and get a feeling right away, especially if it is functional and unique.
+This is a space that I worked for a client, a few years back when we were designing her living space.

 Here are 5 simple steps to make your entryway more appealing as you walk in the door, so you can take a deep breath relax and enjoy your home more!